 Despite opposition, the Meatless Monday program is continuing in Baltimore and is begin adopted at other school districts across the country.
 Meatless Mondays were introduced to the Oakland Unified School District at the beginning of the calendar year, according to the district website.
-The website cites health benefits of going meatless, such as a reduced risk of chronic diseases including heart disease, lower cholesterol and less overeating.
+The website cites the health benefits of going meatless, such as a reduced risk of chronic diseases including heart disease, lower cholesterol, and less overeating.

 A report on Planet Green also listed five universities that were adopting the meatless program, including Oxford University, the University of Maryland and the University of California.
 School cafeterias removed meat from one of their cafeterias and beef from all of them to support the meatless movement.